truenas/documentation/content/SCALE/Introduction/SCALEHardwareGuide.md

 * NVMe percentage used (`nvmecontrol logpage -p 2 nvme0 | grep “Percentage used”`)

 Take time before deploying the system to create a pool and subject it to as close to the real-world workload as possible.
-This can reveal individual drive issues but also can help determine if an alternative pool layout is better suited to that workload.
+Doing so can reveal individual drive issues but also can help determine if an alternative pool layout is better suited to that workload.
 Be cautious of used drives as vendors may not be honest or informed about the age and health of any given drive.
-Check the number of hours on all “new” drives using [smartctl(8)](https://www.ixsystems.com/community/resources/hard-drive-troubleshooting-guide-all-versions-of-freenas.17/) as they may in fact be “recertified” or simply untruthfully advertised.
+Check the number of hours on all “new” drives using [smartctl(8)](https://www.ixsystems.com/community/resources/hard-drive-troubleshooting-guide-all-versions-of-freenas.17/) as they may  actually be “recertified” or simply untruthfully advertised.
 A drive vendor may also zero the hours of a drive during recertification, masking its true age.
-All storage devices sold by iXsystems are tested for a minimum of 48 hours prior to shipment.
+All storage devices sold by iXsystems are tested for a minimum of 48 hours before shipping.

 ### Storage Controllers

 The uncontested most popular storage controllers used with TrueNAS are the 6 and 12 Gbps (“Gigabits per second”, sometimes expressed as “Gb/s”) Broadcom (formerly Avago, formerly LSI) SAS host bus adapters (HBA).
 These occasionally ship as embedded controllers on some motherboards but are generally PCIe cards with four or more internal or external SATA/SAS ports.
-The 6 Gbps LSI 9211 and its rebranded siblings that also use the LSI SAS2008 chip, such as the IBM M1015 and Dell H200 are legendary among TrueNAS users who are building systems using parts from the second hand market.
+The 6 Gbps LSI 9211 and its rebranded siblings that also use the LSI SAS2008 chip, such as the IBM M1015 and Dell H200 are legendary among TrueNAS users who are building systems using parts from the second-hand market.
 Broadcom controllers should be flashed with the latest IT or Target Mode firmware to disable the optional RAID functionality found in the “IR” firmware.
 For those with the budget, newer models like the Broadcom 9300/9400 series give 12 Gbps SAS capabilities and even NVMe to SAS translation abilities with the 9400 series.
 TrueNAS includes the `sas2flash`, `sas3flash`, and `storcli` commands to flash to perform reflashing operations on 9200, 9300, and 9400 series cards respectively.